davood-dorostkar/CPP/Tutorial/DS-STL/graph.md

 A **simple graph** Is a graph that has no **self loops** and no **multi edges**.

-**Subgraph** is a subset of a graph that contain all of the vertices and all of the edges in that particular subset.
+**Subgraph** is a subset of a graph that contain all of the vertices and all of the edges in that particular subset. it might be also referred as **components**

 ![](/images/graph.png)